ryanozx/tp/docs/UserGuide.md

   e.g. if the command specifies `help 123`, it will be interpreted as `help`.
 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.

+> [!IMPORTANT]
+> Our program are coded to take in the exact commands stated in this user guide.
+Please do not change the spelling, remove or add symbols, adjust spaces, or change letter case of the commands.
+Any changes to the commands, unless otherwise stated in this user guide, can lead to the program unable to interpret the input.
+TO ensure the best user experience, please follow the commands exactly as described in this user guide.
+Check out our [command summary](#command-summary) for a concise list of available commands and their formats.

 --------------------------------------------------------------------------------------------------------------------
 ## Features